Combating Ageism in Health Care

 Communication Preferences

 Preferring to communicate with a younger companion rather than directly with the older patient undermines the autonomy and dignity of older adults.
-It assumes that they cannot make informed decisions about their health, which is often not the case.
+It assumes that they can't make informed decisions about their health, which is often not the case.

 When Is Age-Based Treatment Permissible?